 When the company does indemnify officers, directors, and employees, this portion of the policy covers the company for their losses.

 This is also known as “entity coverage.”
 It is designed to protect the corporation itself financially.

 The cost of D&O insurance can depend on a variety of factors, including:

 - Type of business

 - Prior legal claims

 - Amount of debt

 The best way to find out how much your D&O liability insurance will cost is to obtain quotes from several different insurers.
-Our agent at Reese Insurance Group in McHenry, Illinois, can help you evaluate the current market to identify a plan that provides the maximum D&O coverage for your money.
+Our agent at Reese Insurance Group in Illinois and Wisconsin can help you evaluate the current market to identify a plan that provides the maximum D&O coverage for your money.